 The end goal of the game is to find a genesis planet to colonize and there are several in each procedurally generated map.
 Each one requires a number of crew members who can live in the planets atmosphere type, and each genesis candidate has a different one.
 Humans can, of course, breathe Oxygen, but not every genesis candidate is going to be liveable for oxygen-based lifeforms.

 This means cloning a crew who can.
 When you kill alien lifeforms, they drop biomass, and sometimes some DNA.
 Gather enough and you can clone human-alien hybrids.
 Each type needs a different atmosphere to survive and has varying stats and immunity.
 Some aliens even drop ability DNA, allowing you to add powers to yourself and your crew.
 Unethical?
 Maybe, necessary?
 Absolutely.

 You also need to obtain plants for your ship that provide the type of atmosphere your hybrids will need.
 Its another facet of strategy you have to plan for.

-Something the game does extremely well is atmospheric design.
+Something Genesis Alpha One does extremely well is atmospheric design.
 The game does a brilliant job in immersing you inside the sci-fi setting.
 Your ammo is a visual representation on your gun, your health is a numbered counter on your wrist and you have a neat little motion tracker that beeps and points in the direction of enemies.
 Its a very immersive way to scale down the hud elements and it works very well.

 The motion tracker, in particular, gives me intense vibes from the movie aliens.
 The audio cues enhance the eerie feeling, you can hear alien insects skittering around in your maintenance tunnels or in the darkness and vegetation of a planet.